dhananjay0601/deploy-at-devtron/README.md

 ## Introduction

-TODO Describe what your plugin does here
+This plugin helps you to deploy your image on Devtron platform.

 ## Getting started

-TODO Tell users how to configure your plugin here, include screenshots, pipeline examples and configuration-as-code examples.
+Using the GUI: From your Jenkins dashboard navigate to Manage Jenkins > Manage Plugins and select the Available tab.
+Locate this plugin by searching for devtron-05.

 ## Issues

-TODO Decide where you're going to host your issues, the default is Jenkins JIRA, but you can also enable GitHub issues, If you use GitHub issues there's no need for this section; else add the following line:
+Decide where you're going to host your issues, the default is Jenkins JIRA, but you can also enable GitHub issues, If you use GitHub issues there's no need for this section; else add the following line:

 Report issues and enhancements in the [Jenkins issue tracker](https://issues.jenkins-ci.org/).